owncloud/web/docs/testing-old.md

 ### too many open files

 If tests were running fine and then suddenly start to fail your system might run into open file limits.
-In that case you will see messages in the OCIS log output that look like this:
+In that case you will see messages in the oCIS log output that look like this:

 `2020-05-12 11:33:43.974552 I | http: Accept error: accept tcp [::]:9200: accept4: too many open files; retrying in 1s`